National Route 4 (Costa Rica): Road construction from Bajos de Chilamate to Vuelta de Kooper

 This is a segment planned since 1973, but construction started until 2013 and was opened in August 2017, it directly connects the then two endpoints of Route 4, at Bajos de Chilamate in Heredia province and Vuelta de Kooper in Alajuela province with a road of 27 km, single lane in each direction, and avoids the previous longer journey of 87.32 km which went through Route 126, Route 140, Route 250 and Route 751, and the towns of La Virgen, San Miguel, Venecia and Aguas Zarcas.
 This last segment finally concludes the construction of the originally planned Route 4.

 The new section road includes eight major bridges, five junctions at ground level and five elevated bypasses.

-Works were financed by Development Bank of Latin America, the central government and municipalities of San Carlos, Grecia, Sarapiquí and the regional North Huetar Special Economic Zone.
+Works were financed by CAF – Development Bank of Latin America and the Caribbean, the central government and municipalities of San Carlos, Grecia, Sarapiquí and the regional North Huetar Special Economic Zone.